aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 **_Deploying the AWS Accelerator requires the assistance of your local AWS Account team.
 Attempts to deploy the Accelerator without the support of your AWS SA, TAM, Proserve, or AM will fail as new AWS accounts do not have appropriate limits established to facilitate installation._**

-Installation of the provided prescriptive AWS architecture, as-is, requires a limit increase to support a minimum of 6 AWS accounts in the AWS Organization plus any additional required workload accounts.
+Installation of the provided prescriptive AWS architectures, as-is, requires a limit increase to support a minimum of 6 AWS accounts in the AWS Organization plus any additional required workload accounts.

-_Users are strongly encouraged to also read the Accelerator Operations/Troubleshooting Guide before installation.
+_Users are strongly encouraged to also read the Accelerator Operations/Troubleshooting [Guide](../operations/operations-troubleshooting-guide.md) before installation.
 The Operations/Troubleshooting Guide provides details as to what is being performed at each stage of the installation process, including detailed troubleshooting guidance._

-These installation instructions assume the prescribed architecture is being deployed.
+These installation instructions assume one of the prescribed architectures is being deployed.

 <!-- TOC depthFrom:1 depthTo:4 -->